ibanity/ibanity-elixir/README.md

 ## Configuration

+The client supports multiple _applications_, that is multiple configurations.
+The reason for this is to enable, for example, _sandbox_ or _live_ environment, each having its own configurations options (certificate, private key, ...).

+There *must* be at least the `:default` application in your configuration file.

 ### Signature

 When making HTTP requests for _live_ applications, each request *must* be signed, see [API reference](https://documentation.ibanity.com/api#signature).
 Therefore the `:signature_certificate_file`, `:signature_key_file` and `signature_certificate_id` keys must be set. *Please note that, at this time, Ibanity use the same certificate for both identifying and signing the requests, but it will change in a near future.*